-In this episode of 716 Together, host Tammy Lee Demler sits down with Marisa Riggi, Executive Director of the Western New York Land Conservancy, for an inspiring conversation about regional environmental conservation efforts.
+In this episode of 716 Together, host Tammie Lee Demler sits down with Marisa Riggi, Executive Director of the Western New York Land Conservancy, for an inspiring conversation about regional environmental conservation efforts.
 Riggi shares her passion for protecting natural spaces and highlights key initiatives such as the Western New York Wild Way, a long-term project focused on preserving and connecting wildlife habitats across the region.
 She discusses the challenges of habitat fragmentation, the importance of maintaining ecological corridors for species movement, and exciting conservation projects like the protection of Bear Lake in Chautauqua County.
 Riggi also encourages community involvement through volunteering, outdoor exploration, and educational events, emphasizing that everyone can play a role in sustaining the natural beauty and biodiversity of Western New York.See omnystudio.com/listener for privacy information.

 May 24